 3. William’s Island

 Get ready for a new kind of overnight adventure when you camp on Williams Island.
 This 450-acre island in the Tennessee River is only accessible by boat, making it an awesome spot for an overnight paddling trip.
 The island sits at the mouth of the impressive Tennessee River Gorge, which is sometimes fondly referred to as the Grand Canyon of the East.
 Williams Island is managed by the Tennessee River Gorge Trust, a local nonprofit that protects 17,000 acres of land in the gorge, and the campsites are free with advanced reservations.
 You’ll need to paddle in with everything you need, as the primitive island offers only picnic tables, fire rings, and a composting privy.
-If you don’t have your own boat, overnight kayak and SUP rentals are available from L2 Outside and Rock/Creek Rentals.
+If you don’t have your own boat, overnight kayak and SUP rentals are available from River Canyon Kayak and Paddle Adventure Rentals and L2 Outside.

 Just a few minutes outside of Chattanooga, Raccoon Mountain Caverns and Campground is Chattanooga’s premier spot for both RV and tent camping.
 While its campsites and amenities are excellent, the area’s other attraction steals the show: the caverns.
 The caverns have been open to the public since they were first discovered in 1931, and their many fascinating rooms and passages have captivated visitors ever since.
 Raccoon Mountain Caverns is a longtime local favorite, and tours range from an easy 30-minute guided walk to a four-hour Echo Room expedition, which is complete with crawling, squeezing, and lots of mud.

 5. Harrison Bay State Park